Toggle menu

 • Sharing information with compliant partner agencies

-• Welfare telephone calls
+• Welfare and triage telephone calls

 • Emails

-• Welfare visits or doorstep safety checks if we have reason to believe you may be extremely vulnerable.
+• Welfare visits or doorstep safety checks if we have reason to believe you may be extremely vulnerable

 • We will also collect information classed as "special category data" in relation to your physical or mental health, including details of your disability/ medical conditions and mental health and wellbeing.